pskalbhav1/Opportunities-for-College-Students/Microsoft/README.md

 * 1 month engagment program with internship opportunities for top performers
 * Weekly mentoring sessions with mentor.
 * A good opportunity to work on projects, along with guidance from mentors.
+* Theme: Create a mockup Microsoft Teams app with additional features.